 Understanding what “core exercises to avoid” is by far one of the most common questions asked during pregnancy.
 So, this post will guide you through a simple rubric that can help you make more informed choices about what core exercises are right for you and reduce the fear that tends to accompany prenatal core work.

 That said, before we get into what to avoid, we do want to emphasize the importance of building and maintaining a strong core that can withstand the stresses of pregnancy and childbirth, and recover more quickly afterward.
-For help in doing this, check out the #1 most effective core exercise and 12 moves to build core strength.
+Check out the #1 most effective core exercise to get you started.

 How Pregnancy Impacts Your Core